 - Trained staff who respectfully conduct treatments according to protocols and the spa's policies and procedures.
 Everyone should have licenses.

-- Ask for information on staff training, licensing and certification.
-If a spa advertises specialities like Ayurvedic treatments, you have right to know where the staff trained.
+- Ask for information on staff training, licensing, and certification.
+If a spa advertises specialties like Ayurvedic treatments, you have the right to know where the staff trained.